 Rouen is located about 2 hours from Paris.
-In the present day Rouen combines both modern buzz and Gothic architecture well.
-It’s a flourishing port with a pedestrian-friendly old town and the grand Rouen cathedral (Notre-Dame de l’Assomption de Rouen) stands as a reminder of the city’s historic prominence.
+It is the capital of the region of Normandy.
+In the present day, Rouen combines both modern buzz and Gothic architecture.
+It’s a flourishing port with a pedestrian-friendly old town and the magnificent Rouen Cathedral (Notre-Dame de l’Assomption de Rouen) stands as a reminder of the city’s historic prominence.
 The tip of the cathedral was made of cast iron in the late 1800’s — more or less at the time Eiffel tower was been built in Paris, At 150 meters high it’s the tallest in France.
-Soon enough as you wander, you’ll find here the final resting place of English King, Richard the Lionheart.
+Soon enough as you wander, you’ll find here the final resting place of the English King, Richard the Lionheart.

-It is said Rouen’s ornate public Gros-Horloge clock has adorned the former city hall for 500 years.
+The Gros Horloge is an astronomical clock dating back to the 14th century.
+It is located in Gros Horloge street and has adorned the former city hall for 500 years.
 Back then, just having an hour hand offered ample exactness.
+Research in 2011 and 2012 led an expert group of researchers to posit that European astronomical clocks are descended from the technology of the Antikythera mechanism.
 If you take a closer look at the lamb at the end of the hour hand is a reminder that wool was the basis of Rouen’s wealth.
-Stroll by the medieval building boom of Rouen, see the half-timbered Oak wood building.
+Stroll by the medieval building boom of Rouen, see the half-timbered Oakwood building.

 Take a good look at the Bayeux Tapestry